splunk/observability-workshop/docs/smartagent/prep.md

     In this section you will  build and launch the Multipass instance which will run the Kubernetes (K3s) environment that you will use in multiple labs.

     !!!
 Warning
-        In the [µAPM](../../apm/) module there are two applications available for deployment to emit Traces/Spans for SignalFx µAPM.
+        For [µAPM](../../apm/) module there are two applications available for deployment to emit Traces/Spans for SignalFx µAPM.

         **Hot R.O.D Multipass min. requirements:** 1 vCPU, 5Gb Disk, 1Gb Memory

         **Sock Shop Multipass min. requirements:** 4 vCPU, 15Gb Disk, 8Gb Memory

-    Ask which version is going to be used as part of this Workshop, then select either the Hot R.O.D or Sock Shop Multipass launch parameters.
+    Ask which version is going to be used as part of this Workshop, then select either the Hot R.O.D[^5] or Sock Shop Multipass launch parameters.
 Lines highlighted in yellow need to be edited:

     === "Hot R.O.D"

         ```text